Recognition of same-sex unions in Vanuatu: Religious performance

 Vanuatu's largest religious organisations are the Presbyterian Church, the Anglican Church of Melanesia and the Catholic Church.
 The Presbyterian Church expressed opposition to same-sex marriage in 2013, and strongly condemned rumours that a same-sex marriage between two Australians had taken placed in Vanuatu.
 "We sent a statement that we produced last week for the minister for internal affairs.
 And we are requesting internal affairs to come up with some kind of policy.
 We need some immediate guidelines to guide our people here while waiting for the government. to put in legislation that would ban all these practises in Vanuatu [sic]", said Pastor Nafuki in 2013.
+In May 2023, the Anglican Church, which has one diocese in Vanuatu, issued a statement "that while [it] will always extend and welcome with the love of God people with all forms of sexual orientation, it does not recognize nor will it bless same sex unions."
+Following the Church of England's decision to allow clergy to bless same-sex civil marriages in 2023, the Anglican Church of Melanesia co-signed a statement that it would "no longer [be] able to recognize" the Archbishop of Canterbury as the leader of the Anglican Communion.

 The Church of Jesus Christ of Latter-day Saints in Vanuatu apologised in March 2021 over reports that a same-sex couple had been married in Port Vila the previous month by a church leader.
 The couple, who presented themselves as "a man and a woman", were later discovered to be of the same sex, and the marriage was annulled.
-In May 2023, the Anglican Church, which has one diocese in Vanuatu, issued a statement "that while [it] will always extend and welcome with the love of God people with all forms of sexual orientation, it does not recognize nor will it bless same sex unions."
+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+The Episcopal Conference of the Pacific did not issue a public statement on the declaration.
 In 2024, a pastor of the Church of the Nazarene expressed support for government plans to forbid same-sex marriages, describing same-sex relationships as "contrary to Vanuatu's customs and constitution".

-In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.